Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Instruments, Observations, Data Processing

 From roughly December through March, the primary science field was partially contaminated by the Sun due to telescope sidelobes, so SPTpol was used to conduct a supplementary survey of other fields with relatively low Galactic foreground emission.
 This supplementary survey is called the SPTpol Extended Cluster Survey (ECS), the details of which can be found in \citet[][hereafter B20]{bleem20}.
 The ECS covers nearly 2800 square degrees; we concentrate on the two fields mentioned above because of their proximity to the Ecliptic plane, as explained in Section \ref{sec:query}.

 Each of these two fields was observed for roughly one month in either 2015 or 2016, on a roughly 2.5-hour cadence, with a $\sim$4-hour pause every $\sim$24 hours for cycling the helium adsorption refrigerator that cools the detectors.
-The \textsc{ra23hdec-25} field was observed from 2015 October 26 to 29 November 2015 then for one day in 2016 January.
-The \textsc{ra13hdec-25} field was observed for one day on 2016 February 13 then from 2016 February 23 through 2016 March 22. \citetalias{bleem20} estimates the final noise level of the two fields to be roughly 30 $\mu$K-arcmin at 2.0~mm and 50-60 $\mu$K-arcmin at 3.2~mm, corresponding to 1$\sigma$ point-source sensitivities of roughly 2 and 3~mJy at 2.0~mm and 3.2~mm, respectively.
+The \textsc{ra23hdec-25} field was observed from 2015 October 29 to 2015 November 29.
+The mean position of the sun during this time was at R.A.~$226.6^\circ$ and decl.~$-17.2^\circ$.
+The \textsc{ra13hdec-25} field was observed for one day on 2016 February 13 then from 2016 February 23 through 2016 March 22.
+The mean position of the sun during this time was at R.A.~$315.9^\circ$ and decl.~$-4.2^\circ$. \citetalias{bleem20} estimates the final noise level of the two fields to be roughly 30 $\mu$K-arcmin at 2.0~mm and 50-60 $\mu$K-arcmin at 3.2~mm, corresponding to 1$\sigma$ point-source sensitivities of roughly 2 and 3~mJy at 2.0~mm and 3.2~mm, respectively.

 In Section~\ref{sec:pred}, we perform a rough validation of predictions for asteroid yield in other surveys using 2020 data from the main SPT-3G science field, a 1500-square-degree field centered at R.A.~$0^h$, decl.~$-56^\circ$ (a superset of the SPTpol main science field).
 In 2020 this field was observed from March through November, with an effective cadence of 1-2 days (the full field is split into four subfields, two of which are observed during a given refrigerator cycle---see \citealt{guns21} for details).